Understanding Transmission Oil Change Costs: What to Expect & How to Save

 What happens during a transmission fluid flow service?

-1. Drain the Old Fluid: The first step will be to drain the old transmission fluid by the technicians.
+- Drain the Old Fluid: Technicians begin by draining the old transmission fluid from the system.

-3. Clean the Transmission Pan: The pan is washed, especially if it contains any sludge or any other debris.
+- Clean the Transmission Pan: The pan is thoroughly cleaned, removing any sludge or debris.

 A Closer Look at the Transmission Fluid Exchange